Throwing: How to teach kids to throw correctly

 Throwing is fundamental to a multitude of sports and activities.
 If kids can throw reasonably well, they can participate in everything from frisbee and football to baseball and bocce.
 As this funny KidSport video shows, knowing how to throw could even save someone’s life.

 Like most skills, throwing is not something kids are simply “born good at.”
-They have to learn, and play that provides plenty of repetitions is the best teacher.
-At the outset, a little instruction in basic technique helps, too.
+They have to learn to be a good thrower, and play that provides plenty of repetitions is the best teacher.
+At the outset, defining what throwing is, and then a little instruction in basic technique helps, too.

 Basic mechanics of overhand throwing